microsoft/MixedReality-WorldLockingTools-Samples/Advanced/ASA/ASA.md

 For more information, see [this post on github](https://github.com/Azure/azure-spatial-anchors-samples/issues/98#issuecomment-574235197).

+In Project Settings/XR Plugin Management, make sure that Windows Mixed Reality is the selected Plugin-Provider under the UWP tab (OpenXR is also supported for WLT, but not tested yet with ASA).

 The MRTK profile `XAmple XRSDK ToolkitConfigurationProfile` in XAmpleApp/CustomProfiles is suitable for running on HoloLens2.

 #### Additional setup steps for Android